house-of-abbey/scratch_vhdl/docs/risc_cpu.md

 # RISC CPU

-Reduced Instruction Set Computer Central Processing Unit
+_Reduced Instruction Set Computer_ (RISC) _Central Processing Unit_ (CPU)

 How about a 4-bit CPU?
 That gives the opportunity to define 16 instructions, and we can simplify the architecture so the code is stored in a ROM at compile time.
 You can choose how many registers you code and how the buttons and LEDs are read or driven respectively.
+All of this functionality neatly fits within the same `led4_button4` definition.

 ![CPU Architecture](images/circuit_diagrams/cpu_architecture.png)